Code-Institute-Submissions/colmhaugh-GolfShop_JuneResub/README.md

 <h1>7.
 Acknowledge</h1>

 Thanks to the following people and organizations who helped or inspired me for the project:
+- The support from Kasia and my class mates.
 - The support and guidance of my mentor Precious Ijege.
 - The lessons and knowledge of [Code Institute.](https://codeinstitute.net/)
 - The advice about bugs from Slack community.